Foxlease: Acquisition by Girlguiding UK

-Some time after the marriage in 1906 of Armar Dayrolles Saunderson (1872–1952) from Ireland to the American Anne Archbold (1886–1968), they bought Foxlease.
+Some time after the marriage in 1906 of Armar Dayrolles Saunderson from Ireland to the American Anne Mills Archbold, they bought Foxlease.
 But the marriage turned sour, and in 1921, Foxlease was put up for sale.
 Hampshire Girl Guides asked for and received permission to camp there and several training weeks were held there during 1921.

 In January 1922, upon her divorce, Anne Saunderson née Archbold, now the owner of Foxlease, fled the country with their children, wishing to sever all ties with Britain lest her husband obtain custody of their children, so she wrote to the Executive Committee of the Girl Guides Association, offering to give them the house and 60 acre to be a training centre for Guiders.
 Despite the suitability of the property and the need for such a venue, the committee's considered opinion was that the Guides did not have sufficient resources for the upkeep and it would not be wise to accept the gift.

-The offer coincided with the preparations for the marriage of Princess Mary, who happened to be president of the Girl Guides Association.
-Less than a week before the Royal wedding, Rose Kerr was contacted by Lady Mary Trefusis (Lady of the Bedchamber to Queen Mary), because Olave Baden-Powell, the World Chief Guide, was not in London.
-Lady Trefusis was on the committee of a fund to which all the Marys of the British Empire had contributed, for a wedding present to the princess.
-The princess insisted that she could only accept a portion of the fund as a personal gift.
-Trefusis proposed to Kerr that the remainder be spent buying a training centre for the Girl Guides, a cause close to the princess's heart.
+The offer coincided with the preparations for the marriage of Princess Mary, who was the very active President of the Girl Guides Association.
+Less than a week before the Royal wedding on 28 February 1922, Rose Kerr was contacted by Lady Mary Trefusis (Lady of the Bedchamber to Queen Mary), the bride's mother, because Olave Baden-Powell, the World Chief Guide, was not in London.
+Lady Trefusis was on the committee of a fund to which all the Marys of the British Empire had contributed, for a wedding present to the Princess.
+The Princess insisted that she could only accept a portion of the fund as a personal gift.
+Trefusis proposed to Kerr that the remainder be spent buying a training centre for the Girl Guides, a cause close to the Princess's heart.
 Kerr suggested that the fund could furnish and equip Foxlease, but this was not immediately accepted as the fund wanted a place that would be associated with Princess Mary's name.
 As the matter had to be settled by the next day, Kerr gave Trefusis the phone number of Pax Hill, the Baden-Powells' home.